CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

     ![Template deployment completed](../Images/Sh14.png)

-   > **Note**: Verify that Toggle button status for Microsoft cloud security benchmark is set to **On**.
+   > **Note**: Verify that the Toggle button status for the Microsoft cloud security benchmark is set to **On**.

 ## Summary

 In this module, you have learned how to enable Microsoft Defender for Cloud.
 Now you can move on to the next module by clicking on the Next button at the bottom right of this page.